Laminate vs Hardwood Flooring

 One of the most obvious differences between hardwood and laminate flooring is the composition.
 The plank materials, finish, thicknesses, and edge geometry all differ.

 Hardwood is a natural product.
-The manufacturer cuts the planks from a larger piece of wood.
-Then, they mill it to its final size and shape.
+The manufacturer cuts the boards from a larger piece of wood and shapes it into the final size.

 In contrast, laminate flooring is a manufactured product.
 It is a composite with a finish applied at the factory.
 Typically, it is one-quarter to one-half inch thick.
 It is made up of multiple layers such as: